-In order to reduce the number of injuries and deaths that happen, it is important to make improvements to protocols and follow guidelines to keep your team safe.
+Falls account for the most significant number of fatalities in the construction industry.
+In 2020, falls accounted for 368 workplace deaths.
+The BLS provided the chart image on the right to illustrate the number of fatal work injuries in the construction industry.
+Some common reasons these incidents occur are improper tool use, lack of protection, inadequate equipment, and lack of communication.
+To reduce the number of injuries and deaths, it is crucial to continually make improvements to protocols and follow guidelines to keep your team safe.
 Here are the top four ways to enhance construction safety for your employees.

 Offer Safety Training

+Training and education help keep your workers aware of potential safety hazards.
+Knowing the proper protocol and how to use equipment properly can help prevent accidents from happening in the first place.
 Additionally, OSHA offers certification in safety training that your team can take.
 There are various types of training opportunities and topics you can take.
-Online courses are available on OSHA’s website and many companies offer classroom-style OSHA certifications.
+Online courses are available on OSHA’s website, and many companies offer classroom-style OSHA certifications.

 Follow OSHA Guidelines

+OSHA is responsible for ensuring safe working conditions and providing industry regulations and standards.
+It is essential to stay up-to-date on their current guidelines and make changes when needed.
 Following safety guidelines can sometimes feel unnecessary, but they were created to protect you and your employees.
 To keep your team safe, have one person on your team dedicated to all safety issues.
 This person can come from within your existing team, or you can outsource a safety professional.
 This way, one person is responsible for monitoring training and certifications, staying up-to-date on guidelines, creating safety plans, and keeping inventory of first aid kits and gear.

 Provide Construction Safety Gear